Netflix Just Revealed Major News About

 The fourth season, based on this new information, promises to be just as creepy, and probably just as prophetic.
 (Black Mirror has a bad habit of predicting the ills that society will produce.
 Creator Charlie Brooker says the series takes place "10 minutes in the future," if that tells you anything.)

 The first episode, as per the press release, will star Rosemarie DeWitt, Brenna Harding, and Owen Teague.
-You may recognize DeWitt from La La Land and the early seasons of Mad Men.
+You may recognise DeWitt from La La Land and the early seasons of Mad Men.
 It's called "Arkangel" and it will be directed by none other than Jodie Foster.
-Based on the trailer, the episode will center around screen time — iPhones, iPads, and the like.
+Based on the trailer, the episode will centre around screen time — iPhones, iPads, and the like.

 Most importantly, though, the second episode, which is titled "USS Calister," will star Michaela Coel.
 Coel created and starred in two seasons of her own Netflix series called Chewing Gum, a masterpiece in coming-of-age television.
 Coel recently announced she would not be writing a third season of the show.
 Perhaps she's making room for more projects like Black Mirror?